 Two of the following elective courses (6 credits hrs):

 - JSGS 810 - Non-Profit Leadership and Governance

 - JSGS 838 - Public Sector Financial Management

-- JSGS 846 - Philathropy and Fundraising for Non-Profit Organizations
+- JSGS 846 - Philanthropy and Fundraising for Non-Profit Organizations

 - JSGS 882 - Strategic Management in the Public Sector

-Tuition for domestic students in the master's certificate programs offered at the University of Regina is approximately $1,228.50 per three-credit-unit course.
-A total of nine credit units (three courses) are required to complete the Master's Certificate program.
+Tuition for domestic students in the master's certificate programs offered at the University of Regina is approximately $3,944.25, plus mandatory graduate student fees and an international surcharge (if applicable).